GugSaas/GugSaas/README.md

 ### Hey, how's it going?
 I'm Gug_Saas

-- 🔭 Search for a work in tecnology...
+- 🔭 Intership in CyberSecurity...
+- My goal for the next year is achive the DCPT and be effected in the Red Team, like a Pentester Junior or something like that.
-- 🌱 I’m currently learning Networkings, Ethical Hacking and Firebase
+- 🌱 I’m currently Ethical Hacking from Desec Security.
-- 💬 Ask me about HTML, CSS, C, C#, Python, Bug Bounty/CyberSecurity/Pentest, Linux, LGPD, MySQL, MongoDB, Git and GitHub, ReactJS, JavaScript
+- 💬 Ask me about HTML, CSS, C, C#, Python, Bug Bounty/CyberSecurity/Pentest, Linux, LGPD, MySQL, MongoDB, Git and GitHub, ReactJS, JavaScript, Firebase, Bash Script.
-- 📫 Contact me in Linkedin
+- 📫 Contact me in Linkedin.
-- 😄 Pronouns: Him/Hes
+- 😄 Pronouns: Him/Hes.

 <div align="center">
   <a href="https://github.com/GugSaas">